5 Ways to Reduce Shipping Costs Without Slowing Deliveries

 -

-Match carrier strengths with specific destinations.
+Match each carrier’s strengths with specific lanes or regions.

 -

-Rotate carriers based on seasonal performance.
+Rotate carriers based on seasonal demand and performance history.

 5. Implement Freight Technology Solutions